Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities

-We conducted both objective data analysis and subjective human evaluation, with both sets of results preliminarily confirming our research hypotheses.
-In the objective data analysis, we utilized the Big Five personality traits scale and behavioral similarity analysis to verify whether Evolving Agents have undergone differentiated and dynamic personality evolution, and whether the behavior pattern develops continuously.
+We conducted objective data analysis and subjective human evaluation, with both results preliminarily confirming our research hypotheses.
+In the objective data analysis, we utilized the Big Five personality traits scale and behavioral similarity analysis to verify whether Evolving Agents have undergone differentiated and dynamic personality evolution and whether the behavior pattern develops continuously.
 In human evaluation, we engaged 30 human assessors to evaluate the believability of personality differences and the personality evolution in Evolving Agents.
-They were also asked to compare several ablations that restrict the agents' access to Character Growth module and complete Character Structure.
-These demonstrates that Evolving Agents can perceptibly and believably exhibit differentiated behaviors in alignment with their personalities, as well as undergo continuous and believable personality evolution, and each of these components is critical to strong performance.Furthermore, we organized designer workshops around this system to discuss the inspiring effect of Evolving Agents as design probes for designers, yielding valuable insights into integrating such systems into user-oriented design processes.
+They were also asked to compare several ablations restricting the agents' access to the Character Growth module and complete Character Structure.
+These demonstrate that Evolving Agents can perceptibly and believably exhibit differentiated behaviors in alignment with their personalities and undergo continuous and believable personality evolution.
+Each of these components is critical to strong performance.
+Furthermore, we organized designer workshops around this system to discuss the inspiring effect of Evolving Agents as design probes for designers, yielding valuable insights into integrating such systems into user-oriented design processes.

-In sum, this paper makes the following contributions: \begin{itemize} \item Evolving Agents, perceptible and believable simulacra of diverse and dynamic human personalities in the interactive simulation system. \item A novel agent architecture, having behavior and personality two main systems, makes it possible to execute planning, action, emotion, cognition and character growth in the Virtual Simulation Environment, enabling agents to exhibit differentiated behaviors corresponding to their various personalities and undergo continuous personality evolution based on external information during the interactive simulation. \item An evaluation procedure was established that includes two methods: objective data verification and human evaluation, for assessing the effectiveness of agent personality evolution and the contributions of each module within the architecture during this process.
-Additionally, a supportive workshop was conducted to discuss the inspirational effects of Evolving Agents on designers. \end{itemize}
+In sum, this paper makes the following contributions: \begin{itemize} \item Evolving Agents, perceptible and believable simulacra of diverse and dynamic human personalities in the interactive simulation system. \item A novel agent architecture, having behavior and personality as two main systems, makes it possible to execute planning, Action, emotion, cognition, and character growth in the Virtual Simulation Environment, enabling agents to exhibit differentiated behaviors corresponding to their various personalities and undergo continuous personality evolution based on external information during the interactive simulation. \item An evaluation procedure was established that includes two methods, objective data verification, and human evaluation, for assessing the effectiveness of agent personality evolution and the contributions of each module within the architecture during this process.
+Additionally, we conducted a supportive workshop to discuss the inspirational effects of Evolving Agents on designers. \end{itemize}